-With the shift lever in Neutral or Forward, fully tilt the motor up toward you by holding the tilt handle provided at the rear of the upper motor cover.
-Then lower the tilt lever for locking at tilt-up position.
+With the shift lever in Forward, fully tilt the motor up toward you by holding the tilt handle provided at the rear of the upper motor cover.
+Then lower the tilt lever for locking in the up position.

 (2) Tilt down